 Thus, when checking that a data independent program satisfies a data independent property, it suffices to check that all differentiated traces of the program belong to the property.
 Hence, an observer for a data independent property need only accept the differentiated traces that violate the property.
-This means that whenever a data value is input twice in a trace, the observer can stop checking (i.e., move to a non-accepting sink state), since the trace will anyway be ignored.
+It should not accept any (differentiated or nondifferentiated) trace that satisfies it.